GoPro Buyer’s Guide 2023

-But even if your computer is powerful enough, you will still need to know how to create optimized copies of your source footage when importing it to your editing software, and switch back to the original quality before exporting.
+But even if your computer is powerful enough, you still need to know how to create optimized copies of your source footage when importing it to your editing software, and switch back to the original quality before exporting.

 Nothing complicated for anyone who’s ever wandered in editing softwares before, but probably challenging for someone who’s only ever shot videos with their smartphones, or even kids below a certain age.

 So if shooting in the standard 1080p60 mode is fine with you, and the hypersmooth stabilization isn’t really a priority (it’s obviously important to extreme sports athletes but not necessarily as much to the everyday explorer), by all means, save some cash and spend it elsewhere!

-I would definitely recommend the Hero 7 White as the best Gopro for beginners or kids, as it’s the definitely the most straight forward to use, although the most limited model in terms of performance.
+I would definitely recommend the Hero 7 White as the best Gopro for beginners or kids, as it’s the most straight forward to use, although the most limited model in terms of performance.

-What Hero 7 Silver has in addition is mainly the 4K30 resolution and GPS.
+What the Hero 7 Silver has in addition is mainly a 4K30 resolution and GPS.

-But if you want the whole shabang, especially the breakthrough that the hypersmooth stabilization is, which makes the 4K60 resolution even more eye catching, but also super slow motion, Protune and a longer use capacity thanks to its removable battery, then the Hero 7 Black will certainly blow your socks off.
+But if you want the whole shabang, especially the breakthrough that hypersmooth stabilization is, which makes the 4K60 resolution even more eye catching, but also super slow motion, Protune and a longer use capacity thanks to its removable battery, then the Hero 7 Black will certainly blow your socks off.